-Whether your budget is for flying over luxury hotels inside the park itself, or bus and a cheaper hotel in the nearby town of Flores, you will get lots of experiences, new knowledge about the historical Central America and feel the fascinating mood of the kings of the past when you travel to Guatemala.
+Whether your budget is for flying over luxury hotels inside the park itself, or bus and a cheaper hotel in the nearby town of Flores, you will get lots of experiences, new knowledge about the historical Central America and feel the fascinating atmosphere of the kings of the past when you travel to Guatemala.

 There are good opportunities for hiking.
 For example, you can climb the San Pedro volcano on foot or on horseback.
 You can also get carried away by the lively market in Panajachel, experience Easter or other holidays in San Juan La Laguna, learn about the spiritual life of the Mayans, go on a boat trip around the different villages or work as a volunteer on various social projects or with sustainability. .

-The large market in the Quiché region is full of life.
-Twice a week the shoppers come here to sell their traditional textiles, masks, wooden crafts, hammocks and souvenirs.
-You can make a good bargain, and fill the suitcase with the colorful things.
+The large market in the Quiché region of Guatemala is alive with life.
+Twice a week, the traveling traders come here to sell their traditional textiles, masks, wooden crafts, hammocks and souvenirs.
+You can make a good deal and fill the suitcase with the colorful things.